-2.3.3 Wildfowl and Wetland Trust cetacean surveys
+2.3.5 Wildfowl and Wetland Trust cetacean surveys

-2.3.3.1 The Wildfowl and Wetlands Trust (WWT) was consulted to gather available data on presence and distribution of marine mammal species within the regional marine mammal study area.
-Data on the distribution and abundance of cetaceans and seals in UK waters were collected by the Wildfowl and Wetlands Trust opportunistically, during aerial surveys for waterbirds, between 2001 and 2008 (WWT Consulting, 2009).

-2.3.3.2 The aerial and boat survey data (see section 2.4) were also supplemented by historical sighting records (2004 to 2006) of cetaceans across the whole of the Greater Wash from the WWT coastal aerial surveys (WWT Wetlands Advisory Service, 2005).
-This provided useful context on marine mammal presence and distribution, particularly near the coast and for areas where dedicated boat-based surveys were not carried out such as the Hornsea Three offshore cable corridor.
+- The Wildfowl and Wetlands Trust (WWT) was consulted to gather available data on presence and 2.3.5.1 distribution of marine mammal species within the regional marine mammal study area.
+Data on the distribution and abundance of cetaceans and seals in UK waters were collected by the Wildfowl and Wetlands Trust opportunistically, during aerial surveys for waterbirds, between 2001 and 2008 (WWT Consulting, 2009). - 2.3.5.2 The aerial and boat survey data (see section 2.4) were also supplemented by historical sightings records (2004 to 2006) of cetaceans across the whole of the Greater Wash from the WWT coastal aerial surveys (WWT Wetlands Advisory Service, 2005).
+This provided useful context on marine mammal presence and distribution, particularly near the coast and for areas where dedicated boat-based surveys were not carried out, such as the Hornsea Three offshore cable corridor.

-2.3.4 Horsey seal data
+2.3.6 Horsey seal data

-- 2.3.4.1 Friends of Horsey Seals (www.friendsofhorseyseals.co.uk) were consulted to gather recent information on the abundance and distribution of grey seal in the Horsey area.
+- 2.3.6.1 Friends of Horsey Seals were consulted to gather recent information on the abundance and distribution of grey seal in the Horsey area.
 Data has been collected annually since 2002.
 In the most recent survey period (2016/2017), counts were carried out over a 13 week period between 27 October 2016 and 19 January 2017.
-Counts were made weekly by land-based visual observation by a team of two people on the same day, covering the main colony area (Winterton to Waxham) between Groynes 28 and 46.
-The census noted the following age classes of grey seal: adults, weaned pups, suckling pups, and new born pups. - 2.3.4.2 Grey seal pup deaths were noted where carcasses were still available, attempting to distinguish between those counted previously and any new deaths since the previous week.
-Pups rescued were also noted, particularly where these were less than seven days old. - 2.3.4.3 The main colony surveys stretched between Horsey Gap to Bramble Hill gap and this area is favoured at the start of the season, until mid-November.
-After this time, pupping occurred in areas outside the main colony (north to Waxham and south to Winterton) and these were surveyed where access was possible.
-Data are routinely submitted to the SMRU for compilation into the national database, managed as part of the Special Committee on Seals (SCOS) programme.
-Grey seal pup production data were therefore available from SMRU for Horsey since 2002/2003. - 2.3.5 Lincolnshire Environmental Records Centre - 2.3.5.1 Lincolnshire Environmental Records Centre provided data for all cetacean species recorded over the last 20 years within their database within Hornsea Three.
-Contributors to the database included: - Biological Records Centre (BRC): - Greater Lincolnshire Nature Partnership (GLNP); - Lincolnshire Biodiversity Partnership (LBP); - Lincolnshire Wildlife Trust (LWT); - Natural England; and - Royal Society for the Protection of Birds (RSPB).
+Counts were made weekly by land-based visual observation by a team of two people on the same day.
+The census noted the following age classes of grey seal: adults, weaned pups, suckling pups, and new born pups. - 2.3.6.2 Grey seal pup deaths were noted where carcasses were still available, attempting to distinguish between those counted previously and any new deaths since the previous week.
+Pups rescued were also noted, particularly where these were less than seven days old. - 2.3.6.3 Data are routinely submitted to the SMRU for compilation into the national database, managed as part of the SCOS programme.
+Grey seal pup production data were therefore available from SMRU for Horsey since 2002/2003.

+2.3.7 Lincolnshire Environmental Records Centre

+- 2.3.7.1 Lincolnshire Environmental Records Centre provided data for all cetacean species recorded over the last 20 years within their database within Hornsea Three.
+Contributors to the database included: - Biological Records Centre (BRC); - Greater Lincolnshire Nature Partnership (GLNP); - Lincolnshire Biodiversity Partnership (LBP); - Lincolnshire Wildlife Trust (LWT); - Natural England; and - Royal Society for the Protection of Birds (RSPB).

-2.3.6 National Trust seal data for Blakeney
+2.3.8 National Trust seal data for Blakeney

-2.3.6.1 The National Trust (Blakeney Point) (SMRU, 2011; LWT pers. comm.) collects seal pup production data at Blakeney Point by carrying out ground counts.
+2.3.8.1 The National Trust (Blakeney Point) (SMRU, 2011; LWT pers. comm.) collects seal pup production data at Blakeney Point by carrying out ground counts.
 These are combined with data from Lincolnshire Wildlife Trust (Donna Nook) and Natural England (East Horsey) by SMRU to provide data on pup production on the English East coast.
 These are presented as part of SCOS reporting.

-2.3.7 National seal data from SMRU
+2.3.9 National seal data from SMRU